Powerlearnproject/se-day1-assignment-Keny09/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering the process where you guide generative artificial intelligence (generative AI) solutions to generate desired outputs.
+Prompt engineering is the process where you guide generative artificial intelligence (generative AI) solutions to generate desired outputs.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague prompt: How is an egg made